 John Muir Wrestles a Waterfall

 Julie Danneberg is the author of the beloved Mrs. Hartwell's Classroom Adventures series.
-She is also the author of Monet Paints a Day, Cowboy Slim, and Family Reminders.
+She is also the author of Monet Paints a Day, First Day Jitters, and Family Reminders.
 Julie lives in Denver, Colorado.

 Read more about Julie.

 Jamie Hogan teaches illustration at Maine College of Art and is the award-winning illustrator of Rickshaw Girl, A Warmer World, and Here Come the Humpbacks!
 She lives on Peaks Island, Maine

 - Eureka!
 California in Children's Literature list

 A noted naturalist nearly loses his life exploring a waterfall.